A Discussion with Ed Scott

 Later, I visited Compassion International’s headquarters in Colorado to learn more and ultimately agreed to financially assist them in opening some new programs.
 Several years after, I went, at their invitation, to visit one of the programs that I helped to start.
 They were celebrating the fifth anniversary of their work in that country.
 I asked where the event would be held and it turned out they were holding the celebration in a baseball stadium.
 To my amazement, the event involved over 25,000 kids to whom they had brought their program in only five years working through 1,200 churches.
 For me, this was a real epiphany and a stunning example of how effective a well-run faith-based program can be.

 Later, I became aware that Compassion in Africa was facing issues with children infected with HIV/AIDS.
-Most had contracted the disease from their mother at birth, but often it was not apparent until the children were six or seven years old.
+Most had contracted the disease from their mother at birth, but often it was not apparent until the children were 6 or 7 years old.
 We had a conversation where I asked them what they planned to do.
 Just providing infected children with palliative services was, I argued, not enough.
 For example, treating the children with HIV/AIDS for upper respiratory disease or other illnesses with antibiotics did not help much with the underlying problem of HIV/AIDS.
 I offered them a seed grant of $750,000 if they would start an HIV/AIDS testing and treatment program, and hire an expert in this area who knew what they were doing and who could guide them in implementing the program.

 They were initially reluctant to get into the treatment of those with HIV/AIDS.
 At first they said, “it’s not really our thing.”
 They were nervous about their church supporters in the United States.
 They feared a donor revolt because their congregations were quite conservative, mostly evangelical and on the right wing, and AIDS was a bad word to many of their donors.
 I countered that these were their children and that if Compassion International did nothing, then these children would surely die.
 I asked, “Is that something that is okay with you?
 Especially if you can do something to stop it?”
 After some prolonged hesitation, they agreed and hired a highly qualified, Stanford and Berkeley-trained immunologist.
 Then, in the higher prevalence African countries, Compassion International began to provide HIV infection tests to all their children and to their caregivers.
 Since they were caring for the poorest and most vulnerable children, most were AIDS orphans, cared for by relatives.
 Many of the caregivers also were HIV-positive and if they died, the children would be left in dire and hopeless circumstances.
 So, they went to the Compassion International sponsors, both congregations and individuals, to seek help.
 Many sponsors were providing a standard $29 a month to support a child.
 Compassion asked if they were willing to add $8 a month for the HIV/AIDS treatment effort.
 Compassion estimated that if 15 percent agreed, they could fund the program.
 They were pleasantly surprised and overwhelmed that 85 percent said “yes.”
-Now they raise nearly $6 million a year for these programs.
+Now they raise nearly six million a year for these programs.

 What conclusion did you draw from this?